remmi21/Evs-MountainR-/README.md

 To do: 1.Date Formate Available methode!!!
+       2.Add Room Button
-       2.Sending Email with successfull booking
+       3.Sending Email with successfull booking
-       3.Checking if the worker is really in the employeelist
+       4.Checking if the worker is really in the employeelist